ozluna/EcoShop/README.md

 # **EcoShop**

-The plastic waste is a big problem for our world and it is one of the biggest factor to climate change from when it is produced to going to our bins, unfortunately governments and big companies are not taking effective action therefore it is down to us to show them we are choosing zero waste path as an indivual.
-EcoShop is offering the alternative products to use in our daily lives from toothbrush to shampoos
+The plastic waste is a big problem for our world and it is one of the biggest factor to climate change from the moment when it is produced to going it goes to our bins.
+Unfortunately, governments and big companies are not taking effective action, therefore it is down to us to show them we are a choosing zero waste path as indivuals.
+EcoShop is offering the alternative products to use in our daily lives from toothbrush to shampoo.

 # Table of Contents